-Your property and you are trapped there by the fire:
+If you are trapped in your flat by a fire:

-- Do not open any doors that feel warm. - Get everyone into one room that is furthest away from the smoke and heat in your property and close the door. - Call the Fire Service on 999. - Do not take risks - Block the bottom of the door(s) with blankets, coats or wet towels if possible. - If you are near the window, open it to get air and to let the Fire Service see you.
+- If a smoke alarm sounds do not open any doors that feel warm. - Get everyone into one room that is furthest away from the smoke and heat in your flat and close the door. - Call the Fire Service on 999. - Do not take risks. - Block the bottom of the door(s) with blankets, coats or wet towels if possible.